 Femmes are complicated to describe, as each of us have unique personalities, styles, and life stories.
-Femmes are the most invisible of all lesbians.
-We are usually viewed with suspicion by other lesbians, who often mistakenly assume we are either trying to “pass as straight” or that we actually are Straightbians.
+Femmes are the most invisible of all Lesbians.
+We are usually viewed with suspicion, because people often mistakenly assume we are either trying to “pass as straight” or that we actually are Straightbians.
 They couldn’t be more wrong.

 Femmes know from an early age that we are “different”, even if we don’t have the vocabulary to describe this feeling.
-We look like other girls and we get along well with other girls, but we always know we are not like other girls in some fundamental way.
+We always know we are not like other girls in some fundamental way.

-From the earliest age we can remember, Femmes feel as if we live in an alternate universe: we are separate, different from everyone we meet, always on the outside.
+From the earliest age we can remember, Femmes feel as if we live in an alternate universe: we are separate and different from everyone we meet; always on the outside.
 While frustrating, this distance also gives us the unique advantage of seeing the world with the clarity of an outsider’s perspective.
-Sadly, however, this same uniqueness also makes us feel invisible and misunderstood.
+Sadly, however, this same uniqueness also sometimes makes us feel invisible and misunderstood.

-Femmes don’t see ourselves anywhere: not in books, not in stories, not in movies, not on television.
+Femmes don’t see ourselves anywhere: not in books, not in stories, not in movies, not on television…not ANYWHERE.

-Even though we superficially physically resembled the fairy-tale princess of our childhood stories, we didn’t relate to her…at all.
-Who would helplessly sit around waiting for anybody to save her, much less a man (ewwww)??
+We could not relate to the fairy-tale princesses of childhood stories.
+At all.
+Who would helplessly sit around waiting for anybody to save her, much less a man??
 Not us, that’s for sure.
 We would figure out how to cut that long hair off, make a rope out of it, and rappel down that castle wall all by ourselves, thank you very much.
-We might even save another girl while we’re at it.
+We might even save another girl or two while we’re at it.

-When we came out, prior to dating a Butch (unless we were fortunate enough to have a Butch as our first lover), we probably dated dykes initially…but we felt confused, because although we knew we were a lesbian dating a lesbian, we knew something was missing.
+When we came out, prior to dating a Butch (unless we were fortunate enough to have a Butch as our first lover), we probably dated dykes and/or Straightbians initially…but we felt confused, because we knew something was missing.

 It wasn’t until that first Butch comes into our Femme sphere (even if as only an acquaintance or friend) do we realize exactly what was missing!